-In Kindergarten, the program expands into three classrooms of about 20 children each and continues in this form through fifth grade.
+In kindergarten through fifth grade, the program expands into three classrooms of about 20 children each.
 Two teachers lead each classroom, modelling the collaborative relationships that exist throughout the school and encouraging the formation of positive character skills.

 DIY In The Early Years

 The traveling maker cart introduces kindergarten students to hand tools and problem-solving activities.